datacamp-content-public/courses-short-test-course-for-progress/chapter2.md

 ---
-title: '2 Chap'
+title: 2 Chap
-description: ""
+description: ''
 ---

 ## Copy of Copy of Copy of Example coding exercise